-Elderly gaming is on the rise despite the common theory that computer games are specifically for children and teenagers.
+Despite the common theory that computer games are specifically for children and teenagers, elderly gaming is most definitely on the rise.

 Elderly Gaming – Statistics and Benefits

 The number of people over the age of 55 who play computer games is on the rise, and has been for the last few years.
-Back in 2014, The Telegraph reported that one in four people of this age and over had a games console in their home, with the majority not having any children living at the home.
+Back in 2016, it was reported that one in four people of this age and over had a games console in their home, with the majority not having any children living at the home.

 The creators of Bejewelled did their own research and found that of their estimated 150 million consumers, 71% of players were older than 40.
 Meanwhile, 47% of their players were over the age of 50.